VictoriaRaaz/ProjectUT4/README.md

 # My Project: Recipe Page

 Welcome to my proyect!
-This website will let you explore delicious recipes, leave comments on your favorite dishes, and share your own creations with the community.
+This website will let you explore delicious recipes and share your own creations with the community.

 # Features